What is SaaS ERP?

 Differences between SaaS ERP, Cloud ERP and on-premises ERP

 ERP is a modular software system intended to integrate the business processes of an organization, such as accounting, human capital management and procurement, with a central database for storing and sharing information between modules.
-Regardless of whether it runs on premises on the owner's networked computers or externally on remote servers in the cloud, ERP digitizes and standardizes business records and transactions, improves communication across departments, speeds up business processes, more closely integrates customers, suppliers and partners and improves data accuracy.
+Regardless of whether it runs on premises on the owner's networked computers or externally on remote servers in the cloud, ERP digitizes and standardizes business records and transactions, improves communication across departments, speeds up business processes, more closely integrates customers, suppliers and partners, and improves data accuracy.

-Cloud ERP also includes private cloud, typically a single instance of the on-premises software that runs on the ERP vendor's cloud or that of a public cloud service provider such as AWS or Microsoft Azure.
+Cloud ERP also includes private cloud, typically a single instance of either the on-premises or SaaS software that runs on the ERP vendor's cloud or that of a public cloud service provider such as AWS or Microsoft Azure.
 The ERP owner decides when to upgrade the software and has some control and responsibility over the infrastructure.
 It's also possible for an ERP owner to run its private cloud internally on its own cloud infrastructure.

 The program code of SaaS ERP products is another differentiator.
 ERP vendors who offer both on-premises and SaaS ERP typically use the code from their on-premises ERP software as the basis for the cloud product.
 The code for SaaS ERP, however, is usually a smaller, more streamlined, mostly new version with fewer features.

-In practice, cloud service providers and ERP vendors blend some of the features of single tenancy and multi-tenancy at different layers of the cloud "stack."
-For example, a cloud service provider might offer a multi-tenant version of infrastructure as a service, the servers, storage, networking hardware and related software that comprise a data center.
+In practice, cloud service providers (CSPs) and ERP vendors blend some of the features of single tenancy and multi-tenancy at different layers of the cloud "stack."
+For example, a CSP might offer a multi-tenant version of infrastructure as a service, including the servers, storage, networking hardware and related software that comprise a data center.
 The SaaS ERP system itself, however, might be single tenant.
 The result, in theory, is ERP that combines the cloud's biggest advantages -- the efficiency, economies and flexibility, or "elasticity" in cloud parlance, of shared multi-tenant services -- with the privacy and control of a single-tenant application.
-Some SaaS ERP providers offer an additional layer of multi-tenant infrastructure that allows the programming of custom extensions to the single code base, as well as prepackaged specialized applications, effectively providing a degree of customization of their SaaS ERP.
+Some SaaS ERP providers offer an additional layer of infrastructure that allows the programming of custom extensions to the single code base, as well as prepackaged specialized applications, effectively providing a degree of customization of their SaaS ERP.

 Capabilities and use cases

 SaaS ERP use cases are numerous.
 It is often the first ERP system of small and growing companies because of its low upfront cost and short deployment time.
-SaaS ERP is also a popular choice for the second ERP platform in two-tier ERP, in which an older on-premises ERP system in corporate headquarters is supplemented with a smaller, more nimble ERP platform in remote offices and overseas divisions.
+SaaS ERP is also a popular choice for the second ERP platform in two-tier ERP, in which an older on-premises ERP system in corporate headquarters is supplemented with a smaller, more nimble ERP platform in remote offices.
 Some companies migrate from an old on-premises ERP system to SaaS ERP because it's the easiest way to get technologies they deem to be strategic priorities, such as AI, big data analytics or omnichannel e-commerce.

 Benefits

-• Easy network access from most devices.
+- Easy access from most devices.

 SaaS ERP, however, usually has unique advantages over other types of ERP, including the following:

-• More modern user interface.
+- More modern user interface.

-• Standardized and simplified business processes.
+- Standardized and simplified business processes.

-• Emerging technologies that require cloud.
+- Emerging technologies that require cloud.

 Cost

-Because SaaS employs a subscription model, the initial costs to deploy SaaS ERP are a fraction of on-premises ERP, which usually requires an upfront license that can range from several hundred thousand to several million dollars.
 However, SaaS can begin to exceed the total cost of on-premises ERP after a few years, especially if the number of users grows rapidly.
 ERP vendors regard SaaS as a more reliable and profitable source of revenue in the long run, in part because it is cheaper for them to service and upgrade than on-premises ERP.

 Buyers of SaaS ERP therefore need to scrutinize SaaS subscription models carefully to estimate the total cost of ownership.
 Subscription options vary widely, from pricing per user to tiered pricing that packages SaaS ERP and cloud services and resources according to company size, among other options.
 In addition, cloud infrastructure can be subject to separate usage-based pricing that fluctuates according to need.